gerstung-lab/Delphi/README.md

 ## Repository Overview

-This repository contains code of the modified GPT-2 model used in the paper "Learning the natural history of human disease with generative transformers", along with the training code and analysis notebooks.
+This repository contains the code for Delphi, the modified GPT-2 model used in the paper "Learning the natural history of human disease with generative transformers", along with the training code and analysis notebooks.

 The implementation is based on Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT).